Skip to content

 }

-Tip 1: The value of tags.name is the instance ID, which serves as a unique identifier.
+Tip 1: The value of tags.name is the instance ID, which is used as the unique identifier.

-Tip 2: The following fields are all strings serialized in JSON.
+Tip 2: The following fields are all JSON serialized strings.

 Feedback